 In the last few years, I’ve come to a conclusion on why I love the holidays so much.
-It’s not just about theoretically being on vacation or spending some quality time with my family.
+It’s not just about being on vacation or spending some quality time with my family.
 Nope.
-It’s the food.
+It’s the food!
 LOTS of food.
-Of course, I could make the special holiday treats all year long, but then they wouldn’t be so special anymore, would they?
+Of course, I could make the special holiday treats all year long, but then they wouldn’t be so special anymore!

 Hamantachen are triangular-shaped filled cookies that are the traditional Purim treat.
-The most classic filling is poppy seed, but really, you can find any flavor you can dream of inside these cookies.
+The most classic filling is poppy seed, but these days you can find any flavor you can dream of inside these cookies.

-Powdered sugar and egg yolks make these cookies extra tender with a melt-in-your-mouth texture.
-You can use a whole egg and granulated sugar instead, but it will change the texture and make the cookies more crumbly.
-In this recipe, I also add lemon zest and vanilla extract for flavor.
+Powdered sugar and egg yolk make these cookies extra tender with a melt-in-your-mouth texture.
+You can use a whole egg and granulated sugar instead, just keep in mind that it would slightly change the texture and the cookies would be more crumbly.
+I use lemon zest and vanilla extract for extra flavor.

-This recipe includes a poppy seed filling because it’s the most traditional.
-The poppy seeds should be freshly ground.
-Some spice stores will grind them for you, or you can grind them yourself at home using a coffee or spice grinder.
+The most traditional filling in hamantaschen is poppy seed so that’s the filling I use for this recipe.
+For the best flavor use freshly ground poppy seeds.
+You can grind them yourself at home using a coffee or spice grinder.
 Once ground, freeze the ground seeds until you’re ready to use them.
-If you don’t feel like making the poppy seed filling, you can use any other filling such as nut or date filling, which are also classics, or you can just use store-bought spreads such as Nutella, chocolate, Halva, butterscotch, jams, or preserves.
+If you don’t feel like making the poppy seed filling, you can use any other filling such as nut or date filling, or you can just use store-bought spreads such as Nutella, chocolate, Halva, butterscotch, jams, or preserves.

 It’s important that the filling is thick enough to prevent it from leaking out of the dough during baking.
-If not, I usually add either finely ground wafers, simple dry cookies, or nuts, or even bread crumbs.
-When using Nutella, for example, I add hazelnuts.
-For jam, you can cook it in a saucepan until it gets thicker.
-Last, don’t be tempted to overfill the cookies as that may also cause them to leak.
-About 1 teaspoon works for me.
+If it’s not, you can add finely ground vanilla wafers or nuts.
+When using Nutella, for example, I use finely ground hazelnuts.
+If using jam that isn’t thick enough, you can cook it in a saucepan until it gets thicker.
+Don’t be tempted to overfill the cookies as that may also cause them to leak.
+I use about 1 teaspoon for medium-sized cookies.

 - 1 teaspoon pure vanilla extract